themadan/amitness.github.io/content/articles/illustrated-simclr.md

 ![](/images/simclr-pairwise-similarity.png){.img-center}

 b. **Loss Calculation**
-SimCLR uses the NT-Xent loss (the normalized temperature-scaled cross-entropy loss).
+SimCLR uses a contrastive loss called "**NT-Xent**" (**Normalized Temperature-Scaled Cross-Entropy Loss**).
 Let see intuitively how it works.

 First, the augmented pairs in the batch are taken one by one.
 ![](/images/simclr-augmented-pairs-batch.png){.img-center}
 Next, we apply the softmax function to get the probability of these two images being similar.
 ![](/images/simclr-softmax-calculation.png)
 This softmax calculation is equivalent to getting the probability of the second augmented cat image being the most similar to the first cat image in the pair.
+Here, all remaining images in the batch are sampled as dissimilar image (negative pair).
+Thus, we don't need specialized architecture, memory bank or queue need by previous approaches like [InstDisc](https://arxiv.org/pdf/1805.01978.pdf), [MoCo](https://arxiv.org/abs/1911.05722) or [PIRL](https://arxiv.org/abs/1912.01991)
 ![](/images/simclr-softmax-interpretation.png){.img-center}

-Then, the loss is calculated for a pair by taking the negative of the log of this calculation as:
+Then, the loss is calculated for a pair by taking the negative of the log of above calculation.
+This formulation is the Noise Contrastive Estimation(NCE) Loss.
 <pre class="math">
 l(i, j) = -log\frac{exp(s_{i, j})}{ \sum_{k=1}^{2N} l_{[k!= i]} exp(s_{i, k})}
 </pre>